-

 - A translation of the listed foreign documents into Ukrainian.

-Upon receiving the petition, the court within 5 days informs the debtor (respondent) in writing and grants with 30-days period for the latter to file any objections.
+Upon receiving the petition, the court, within 5 days, informs the debtor (respondent) in writing and grants a 30-day period for the latter to file any objections.

-After the debtor files or does not file any objections, the court orders and informs the parties on the date, time and place of the court hearing.
+After the debtor files or fails to file any objections, the court orders and informs the parties of the date, time, and place of the court hearing.

-The petition is decided by a sole judge, in result of which the latter can decide to grant the recognition and forcible enforcement or refuse to satisfy the petition.
+The petition is decided by a sole judge, as a result of which the latter can decide to grant the recognition and forcible enforcement or refuse to satisfy the petition.

-The respective ruling of the court can be further challenged to the appeal court.
-If there is no appeal filed against it, then the court ruling is valid after expiration of the 15-day term since the date of its pronouncement by the court.
+The court’s ruling can be further challenged in the appellate court.
+If no appeal is filed against it, the court ruling is valid after the expiration of the 15-day term from the date of its pronouncement by the court.

 Based on the court ruling (which came into force) allowing the recognition and enforcement of the financial order, the court issues an executive list, which is a necessary document to start the actual enforcement proceedings with the State enforcement service of Ukraine or the private enforcer/executioner.